 This incredibly intimate topic is poked and prodded at with such a blatant disregard for boundaries that I want to throat punch every person who asks.

-My wife and I have been married for 7 years and we don’t have any kids (GASP).
+With that being said, my wife and I have been married for 7 years and we don’t have any kids (GASP).
 Can you believe it?
 Ok, I’ll give you a minute to pick you jaw up off the floor…

 That’s right, we haven’t had children yet and our decision to detour from cultural norms has baffled friends and family members… It’s also led to some interesting conversations.